-Capital Assets - Capital assets, which include land, buildings and improvements, fire trucks and vehicles, and equipment are reported in the governmental activities column in the government-wide financial statements.
+Capital Assets - Capital assets, which include land, buildings and improvements, fire trucks and vehicles, construction in progress, and equipment are reported in the governmental activities column in the government-wide financial statements.
 Capital assets are defined by the District as assets with an initial individual cost of at least \$5,000.
 Such assets are recorded at historical cost if purchased or estimated acquisition value at the date of donation if donated.
 The costs of normal maintenance and repairs that do not add to the value of the assets or materially extend assets lives are not capitalized.

-Capital assets (other than land) are depreciated using the straight-line method over the following estimated useful lives:
+Capital assets (other than land and construction in progress) are depreciated using the straight-line method over the following estimated useful lives: